MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 CmdletBinding attribute or the Parameter attribute, and on all workflows.

-Several common parameters override system defaults or preferences that you set by using the Windows PowerShell preference variables.
+Several common parameters override system defaults or preferences that you set by using the PowerShell preference variables.
 Unlike the preference variables, the common parameters affect only the commands in which they are used.